 - We are a SaaS solution purpose-built for the CDW and we push queries to the CDW for execution against live data to the lowest level of detail.

 - We use the power of the CDW for near-unlimited scale and speed.
+Also, where possible, we use the local browser to instantly perform certain operations and queries.

 From Day 1 Sigma has been 100% fully-managed SaaS and accessed via a simple URL.
 We are not on-premise and we have no plans to be so, as we are built to take advantage of the scale and efficiency that only the cloud enables.